alexandergaldones/api/README.md

 API Examples
 ==============

 Examples for how to use the Coins.ph API are provided in this repository.
-Additionally, API docs can be found at [the wiki](https://github.com/coinsph/api/wiki).
+Additionally, API docs can be found at [the documentation page](http://coinsph.github.io/api).
 For issues, feature requests, and suggestions, please file an [issue](https://github.com/coinsph/api/issues).

 ## Contributing